J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 <script src="https://gist.github.com/J3698/3cda3da3187dc1717dd2e37cdaaf8b12.js"></script>

 Supposedly you can also do the blob conversion with <span class="code">deployment_tools/tools/compile_tool/compile_tool</span> under the OpenVINO installation.
 However, I found the outputs produced using that tool did not work on the OAK-1.

-Right now we have everything working, but there are a lot of moving parts.
-So the next step will be creating a script to take care of the whole model export process for us.
+This is probably a versioning problem.

 ## Creating the Pipeline